 Where to stay in New Zealand

 I found a ton of great affordable rental homes that you couldn’t even find on Airbnb.
 One thing you’ll realize in NZ is that it’s dominated by hostels but don’t be afraid to book with them because they’re typically very well kept, clean, and affordable.
+But if you want options, definitely still check out Airbnb.

 The New Zealand packing list